EME220 Series Preamplifier Kits

 3/ The Mini-Kits Bias Tee or DC Power Injector allows the pre-amplifier power to be easily switched via the coaxial cable.
 Many Transceivers have access to a +12 volt TX connection on the accessories socket on the rear.
 This can be used to control the bias tee switching the +12vdc to the pre amp in RX mode, and disconnecting it in TX mode.
 At this time the RF sensing circuit should still be used on the pre-amp as a fail safe, as there is no delay sequencing built into the bias tee.
 The EME166 Sequencer can be used to control the sequencing of pre-amps and high power RF amplifiers with a transceiver.

-A Bias Tee Kit is available that is suitable for powering the 6m and 2M preamplifiers via a coaxial cable.
+Bias Tee, DC Power injectors are available to suit the powering of the 6m, 2m, and 1.25m band preamplifiers via a coaxial cable.
 The SWR return loss between 50 and 250MHz has been tested to be better than -30dB, and insertion loss is better than 0.2dB.
-This Product has only been designed to handle up to 500 Watts PEP.
+These Products have been designed to handle up to 500 Watts PEP.
 BUY THIS PRODUCT

 1/ Low gain can be due to a number of problems.
 First check that you have fully soldered the components to the board, especially the SMD inductors that can be difficult to fully flow solder underneath.
 Check the voltages on the PGA-103, they should be around 0.7v on the input and 4.2v on the output.
 If the output voltage is around 5v or much less than 4v the PGA-103 is faulty.